 When looking for a vitamin B12 supplement that dissolves quickly, you may see some formulas described as “sublingual.”
 Sublingual means that you can simply place the vitamin under your tongue to dissolve.

-Available in 2500 or 5000 mcg, this formula supports energy metabolism and a healthy nervous system* and is 100% vegan, non-GMO, gluten-free, dairy-free, and kosher!
+This formula supports energy metabolism and a healthy nervous system* and is 100% vegan, non-GMO, gluten-free, dairy-free, and kosher!

 Methylcobalamin is the active, coenzyme form of vitamin B12.
 While the body can readily absorb Vitamin B12 as cobalamin, it must further convert it to a coenzyme form, methylcobalamin, to become metabolically active.
 In this form, it is bioidentical to one of the two active forms found in the body.
 This body-ready vitamin B12 is suitable for vegans and comes in a convenient nugget-form.